This section is focusing on technical questions on a deeper level and is the continuation of our FAQ.

 How are simultaneous requests to the same asset handled?

 KeyCDN never blocks a request.
 We either queue the response for a certain number of seconds (before fetching it again) or we fetch the content in parallel to the other request again from the origin server.

-If you're using HLS to stream pre-recorded media then you can use it in conjunction with the KeyCDN Origin Shield feature.
+If you're using HLS to stream on demand media then you can use it in conjunction with the KeyCDN Origin Shield feature.
 However, if you're streaming a live event over HLS, Origin Shield should be disabled as it will cause the